Welcome to our Ringwood Campus

 Courses and activities

-As part of the broader St Mary’s College of the deaf and hard of hearing community, our students participate in:
+As part of the broader St Mary’s College deaf and hard of hearing community, our students participate in:

 • Secondary School’s Deaf Sports Day